lionel-panhaleux/vtes/vtes_comprehensive_rules.md

    take place.
 Otherwise, the referendum fails and has no effect.
    Tied referendums fail.

+Ⓡ If an effect causes a minion to be unable to cast votes or ballots during a referendum is played or used, that minion is forced to abstain, whether he or she had already cast votes or ballots.

+Ⓡ All votes and ballots from a single source must be cast in agreement.
+A single source is a minion or a single non-minion source (like `Ventrue Headquarters`).
+All the votes a single vampire casts must be cast in agreement.
+All the votes and ballots from a given non-minion source must be cast in agreement (you cannot tap the `Ventrue Headquarters` and cast 2 in favor and 1 against).

+Ⓡ If a referendum will pass automatically (e.g., `Cryptic Rider`, `Charming Lobby`, `Malkavian Rider Clause`, `Día de los Muertos`), then no casting votes or ballots occurs during the automatic referendum, and most "*during a political action*" and "*during a referendum*" effects cannot be used.
+E.g., `Delaying Tactics` cannot be used to cancel the referendum.
+Any effects that operate on the number of votes that the referendum passed by have no effect.

+Ⓡ An effect that cancels a referendum (`Telepathic Vote Counting`, `Gangrel Conspiracy`, etc.) may be played at any time during the voting process - before, during, or after votes and ballots have been cast.

+Ⓡ An effect that cancels a minion's votes and/or ballots (`Telepathic Vote Counting`, `Pulling Strings`, etc.) may be played at any time during the voting process - before or after that minion casts his votes and/or ballots.

 #### 6.3.3.
 Gaining Votes

 Methuselahs have no inherent votes nor ballots — votes and ballots must be